TABLE OF CONTENTS

 The ES1 is equipped with quite a lot of great features and the specifications of the scooter are solid.
 By the first touch you can feel that quality wise, it’s a Segway product.

-It has a built-in so-called hub motor of 250W which can reach a top speed of up to 12.4 miles per hour.
-You can limit the speed by holding the on/off button to set it in economy mode, normal or sports mode, or if you want you can set an exact speed-limit within the mobile application.
+It has a built-in so-called hub motor of 250W which can reach a top speed of up to 12 mph.
+It has a speed limit mode so you can limit the speed by holding the on/off button to set it in economy mode, normal or sports mode, or if you want you can set an exact max speed-limit within the mobile application.

 The lithium-ion battery powering the scooter promises a distance of up to 15.5 miles before having to recharge it for around 3.5 hours.
-It’s features and looks are almost the same as its bigger brother the ES2 which has a 15.5 mph top speed and some other minor things like led lights, brake light, and a rear suspension.
+It’s features and looks are almost the same as its bigger brother the ES2 which has a 15.5 mph maximum speed and some other minor things like led lights for low light conditions, brake light, and a rear suspension.

-If you feel that 15.5 miles aren’t enough.
-Then you can also purchase an additional battery that can be mounted on the scooter frame.
-By mounting the add-on battery pack, upgrading it to an ES3, you can reach distances of up to 28 miles on both the ES1 and the ES2.
-On the ES1 you also get an additional 3.1 mph in speed performance giving you the same top speed as the standard ES2.
+If you feel that 15.5 miles (25 km) aren’t enough, then you can also purchase an additional battery that can be mounted on the scooter frame.
+By mounting the add-on second battery pack, upgrading it to an ES3, you can reach distances of up to 28 miles on both the ES1 and the ES2.
+On the ES1 you also get an additional 3.1 mph in speed performance giving you the same maximum speed as the standard ES2 (about 15.5 mph)